James Craig (police chief): Other matters

-As police chief, Craig initiated Project Green Light to provide police live stream of videos to businesses to better respond to crimes there.
 He has also initiated programs to cut gang membership and large scale sweeps aimed at finding people with outstanding warrants.
 In August 2019, Craig defended the police use of facial recognition software after the use of the technology was criticized by Congresswoman Rashida Tlaib.
 The Detroit Board of Police Commissioners ruled for the facial recognition policies to be limited to still images of suspects in criminal investigations, which Craig welcomed and heralded.